Volunteer Force (New Zealand): Expansion and the Second Boer War

-The volunteer force would see a major revitalisation in 1897 with the celebration of Queen Victoria's Diamond Jubilee.
+The volunteer force saw a major revitalisation in 1897 with the celebration of Queen Victoria's Diamond Jubilee.
 Volunteering also expanded greatly in 1899 with the out break of the Second Boer War.
 Although no individual volunteer corps was sent to South Africa, New Zealand did send ten contingents of mounted rifles.
 These contingent were formed from volunteers of all corps, and were not exclusive to mounted volunteers.